Wang-Bioinformatics-Lab/GNPS2_Documentation/docs/mshub-gc_doc.md

-# mshub Workflow Documentation
+# MSHub-GC Workflow Documentation
-Mshub is a workflow designed for the systematic processing of raw Gas Chromatography-Mass Spectrometry data.
+MSHub-GC is a workflow designed for the systematic processing of raw Gas Chromatography-Mass Spectrometry data.
 The tool consists in a Wide Spectral Alignment and a subsequent deconvolution, enhancing compound identification accuracy.

 ## Brief tutorial
 ### Input